United States of America

 What to see in Rhode Island

 Although it is the smallest of the US states, there is plenty of attractions in Rhode Island to keep visitors entertained.
 A popular getaway on the east coast, this picturesque state offers visitors memorable sites and experience satisfying a varied number of interests.

 For the more active, Rhode Island has plenty of lush woodland preserved in 53 state parks.
 This makes the state ideal for camping, hiking, and cycling.
 Nearby Block Island is only a ferry ride away and offers excellent bird watching and beachcombing prospects.

 A favourite among visitors to Rhode Island are the lavish 19th-century mansions of America's wealthy families, slices of opulent history frozen in time.
 The National Museum of American Illustration is adored by art lovers, as is the Rhode Island School of Design Museum with its many textile and fine art exhibitions.

 Rhode Island's magnificent Georgian-marble state house was inspired by London's St Paul's Cathedral and the US Capitol.
-It has the distinction of sporting one of only four self-supporting…
+It has the distinction of sporting one of the largest self-supporting domes in…

 The small but comprehensive museum attached to the Rhode Island School of Design features many changing exhibitions, particularly relating to textiles.
 The museum's permanent collection includes the…

-Providence's zoo is situated in a beautiful 174-hectare (430-acre) Victorian park accessed from Elmwood Avenue on the south edge of the city.
+Providence's zoo is situated in 16 hectares (40 acres) of beautiful woodlands and is accessed from Elmwood Avenue on the south edge of the city.
 The Roger Williams Park Zoo focuses on conservation…

 The Bellevue Avenue Historical District in Newport, Rhode Island, is home to some of the grandest, most ostentatious mansions in the American architectural canon.
 Eleven in total, including Kingscote,…